 - the stage or extent of the cancer

 - the sub-type of Non-Hodgkin’s Lymphoma

 Doctors will suggest treatments based on your child’s situation.
 Treatment may involve one or more of the following:

 - stem cell transplant

 Generally, surgery is not used to treat non-Hodgkin lymphoma.
 However, surgery may be used to remove tumours in certain types of non-Hodgkin lymphoma.

-Your child might have surgery to insert a venous access device (also called a central venous catheter, portacath or central venous line) into a large blood vessel, usually in their chest or upper arm.
-This is a small plastic tube that either sticks out of the body or sits just under the skin.
-It allows medicines, including chemotherapy, to be given intravenously, and can also be used to take blood samples for testing.
+Your child might have surgery to insert a venous access device into a large blood vessel, usually in their chest or upper arm.
+This is also called a central venous catheter, portacath or central venous line.
+This device is a small plastic tube that either sticks out of the body or sits just under the skin.
+It allows medicines, including chemotherapy, to be given intravenously.
+Your doctor can also take blood samples for testing.